andreipope/twelvelabs-documentation/docs/guides/providing-your-custom-transcriptions/cloud-to-cloud.md

 import Upload360pVideos from '../../shared/upload-360p-videos.md'
 import DeclareTasksEndpoint from '../../shared/declare-tasks-endpoint.md'

 Cloud-to-cloud transfers allow you to group multiple video indexing operations in a single API request.
-For details about this feature, see the **Cloud-to-Cloud Transfers** <!--TODO: Add link--> page.
+For details about this feature, see the [Cloud-to-Cloud Transfers](/guides/uploading-videos/cloud-to-cloud-transfers) page.
 The [Dashboard](https://api.twelvelabs.io/dashboard) page allows you to download the list of videos in your AWS S3 bucket as a JSON, and you can provide transcriptions by editing this file in a plain-text editor.

 ## Prerequisites